d-acharya/CovPoolFER/README.md

 # CovPoolFER

 There are three main parts:
-* Covariance Pooling of Convolution Features (to be added soon)
+* Covariance Pooling of Convolution Features (to be added soon ...)
 * Temporal Pooling of Features (complete)
-* End to end training on videos (to be added soon)
+* End to end training on videos (to be added soon ...)

 #### Pooling Temporal Features: